Wesleyan-Media-Project/fb_ads_import/README.md

   "estimated_time_to_regain_access":0}]}
 ```

-If a user reaches 100 percent in any of the categories - call count, total cpu time, or total time, - then the access is suspended for as long as 24 hours.
+If a user reaches 100 percent in any of the categories - call count, total cpu time, or total time, - then their access is suspended for as long as 24 hours.

 To avoid such situations, our scripts introduce a delay between requests.
 The delay increases as the utilizaation percentage goes up.
 When utilization is under 75%, the delay is 3 seconds.
 When it reaches 95% or higher, the delay is 90 seconds - 1.5 minutes.